Categories

 I’m not sure if the great characteristics of my Bul Armory Ultralight made my experience with the Prodigy DS a bit sour.
 Granted, I’ve the grip safety issue with my Ultralight, but the gun is outstanding to shoot.
 It has a great trigger, good finish and great fitment, and great performance in general.
 The things about the Prodigy that pissed me off were the trigger being heavy, the pinching safety, and the optics plate offering.
 The MSRP between my version of the Ultralight and the Prodigy DS Compact are almost the same, but the Prodigy Compact lacks when comparing the two.

 Some folks might say, “Well, what did you expect?”
 I’m the type of guy that wants to experience things for myself.
 As well, there are many folks who shit on a gun they’ve never owned and parrot what they’ve heard other folks say.
-There have been plenty of times where I bought what folks think are shitty guns and those guns turned out to work as intended.
+There have been plenty of times where I bought what folks think are shitty guns and those guns turned out to work decently.
 I’m not a trusting person when it comes to information that resides on the internet.
-I’d rather find out on my own.
+I’d rather experience new guns without jaded/flawed information overshadowing my first impressions.

 Folks say the Prodigy DS has reliability issues.
 I’ve not seen that yet with my example.
 It’s been dependable thus far.
 My issues are that I think Springfield Armory could’ve done better.
 The trigger is sloppy.
 The choice on optic plate is crappy.
 The safety lever pinching folks is something they should’ve caught — I’m not sure why this isn’t occurring with the larger Prodigy DS variants.
 So, all my issues have nothing to do with reliability/dependability.